mehdimir/DesignPatterns/README.md

 EXAMPLE: audit all writes to database. how do you do it? you can use proxy for it!

-EXAMPLE: showing a report to user that is combination of multiple reports that you already have. use facade pattern.
+EXAMPLE: showing a report to user that is combination of multiple reports that you already have. use facade pattern. ref: https://egkatzioura.com/2018/07/25/structural-design-patterns-bridge-pattern/

 EXAMPLE: exporting same data to different formats: use stategy pattern